gramoli/synchrobench/README.md

-(there are no load-link/store-conditional algorithms), transactional memory in their software forms using dedicated libraries or compiler support (no HTM have been tested), locks (the default locks are pthreads spinlocks and mutexes for portability reason (look for the definition of LOCK-related macros) to change it to whatever locking library.
+(there are no load-link/store-conditional algorithms), transactional memory in their software forms using dedicated libraries or compiler support (no HTM have been tested), locks (the default locks are pthreads spinlocks and mutexes for portability reason, look for the definition of LOCK-related macros) to change it to whatever locking library.

 Other Transactional Memory implemenations can be tested with Synchrobench